OBJECTIVE: The purpose of Yahtzee is to Gain points by rolling dice combinations, player with the highest total score after 13 rounds wins.

 Alternative Scoring: Large straights can also be scored in the small straight box, chance box, or in the Upper Section.

 Yahtzee!: 50 points.
-Only score in the Yahtzee box if you roll five dice of the same number, or a 5 of a kind.
+You can only score in the Yahtzee box if you roll five dice of the same number or a 5 of a kind.
 Each following Yahtzee rolled earns you a bonus.

 Chance: Total of all five dice.
 This is a free for all box which can be used when you are unable to score in other categories and do not want to score a zero.

 Yahtzee Bonus: After rolling one Yahtzee, the next Yahtzee earns you a 100-point bonus.
 Grab a bonus chip and mark a check in the Yahtzee bonus box.
 After, fill in one of the 13 boxes according to Joker Rules (described below).
 There is no limit to the amount of Yahtzee bonuses you can earn.
 However, if you have marked a zero in the Yahtzee box already, you can not earn Yahtzee bonuses.
 Fill in one of the 13 boxes in accordance with Joker Rules.